tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Lun]: Well, as soon as the thing has been assembled, you're not really hurting anyone by using it.
 But saving Sam does require destroying it (disconnect the SOUL from Sam and then put Sam out of their half-death state).
 So he would probably not mind using it as long as he can save Sam afterwards ASAP?

-sudo:: Okay, I suppose that makes sense.
+[Sudo]: Okay, I suppose that makes sense.
 I guess it depends on how exactly the thing works.
 (Also, reminder that Sam uses they/them.)

-sudoMajor: Also, what if James and AL's deal is that they can't die unless killed?
+[Sudo]: Also, what if James and AL's deal is that they can't die unless killed?
 And that's why AL is so motivated to solve this conundrum—he and James were supposed to have *millennia* together, not just a measly couple of centuries.

 [Lun]: That seems like a good reason for AL's obsession with the whole saving thing, and this may also be a good start for their individual backstories.
 Why where they evil in the first place?
 Maybe they used [[Longevity (Spell)|some fucked up magic to gain functional immortality (i.e. not aging)]] and had to sacrifice some innocents to accomplish that.
 Maybe they used like a prototype-BFS 10000 and AL was able to perfect it to the real deal during his stasis?